 Each year, the UF HBREL organizes the Florida 4-H Honey Bee Essay Contest.
 The contest is a national competition offered by the Foundation for The Preservation of Honey Bees, Inc., but only the best essay in each state moves on to compete in the national running.
 The Official UF HBREL Essay Committee will determine the top three essays in Florida and send the first-ranked winner on to the national competition.
 For official contest rules, visit the Foundation for The Preservation of Honey Bees, Inc. website.

-The deadline to submit essays to the HBREL for the 2016 contest is February 20th, 2014.
+The deadline to submit essays to the HBREL for the 2016 contest is February 19th, 2016.

 The scope of the research is an essential judging criterion, accounting for 40% of your score.
 The number of sources consulted, the authority of the sources, and the variety of the sources are all evaluated.